top of page

 _Margins Bookselling Month Logo.png

-Celebrating BIPOC, LGBTQIA+, Disabled, & Neurodiverse Booksellers!
+Celebrating BIPOC, LGBTQIA2S+, Disabled, & Neurodiverse Booksellers!

 Bookstore or Bookseller?
 Learn more about getting your store on the map and sign up for bookseller events!